fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

 **A note for Switch players**: Update 1.2.0 – Patch 1 will be incorporated into our June update on Nintendo Switch, coinciding with the release of _Civilization VII_ on Nintendo Switch 2.
 We appreciate your patience!

-Today’s patch addresses some late-game performance drops, brings some stability improvements, and includes a handful of improvements in response to player feedback.
-We’re also heads-down on our next update, planned for early June, which will include plenty more improvements and updates across the game.
+Today's patch addresses some late-game performance drops, brings some stability improvements, and includes a handful of improvements in response to player feedback.
+We're also heads-down on our next update, planned for early June, which will include plenty more improvements and updates across the game.
 Thanks for continuing to share your feedback, _Civ_ fans!

 ## **Patch Notes**